Scaling Innovation through Public-Private Collaboration

 Celebration & Showcase

-The NextGen Tech 30 list is announced, with the winners opening the SGX trading day by striking the gong.
+The NextGen Tech 30 list will be announced on 30 September 2026, with the winners opening the SGX trading day by striking the gong.
 Media and celebratory events begin!

 What’s New This Year

-Expanded coverage: from ASEAN, Japan, Korea, India, cross-border China
+Expanded coverage: from ASEAN, Japan, Korea, India, and cross-border China

 Enhanced evaluation framework and wider nominating partner base